 Photoelectric alarms are more effective at detecting early, smouldering fires, which is more suitable for detecting house fires as smouldering fires can be lethal.
 Many house fires smoulder and emit large particles for some time before reaching the blazing stage.
 The early warnings that photoelectric alarms can potentially provide might amount to a life-saving difference.

 While ionisation alarms are generally cheaper, they can also be prone to nuisance alarms from cooking and steam.
-They give us a false sense of security as they go off when we were cooking, resulting of 30 percent of Australians to remove their ionisation alarms, leaving them with no protection at all, according to The New Daily.
+They give us a false sense of security as they go off when we were cooking, resulting in 30 percent of Australians disabling their ionisation alarms, leaving them with no protection at all, according to The New Daily.

 Photoelectric alarms are the best type for homes, as recommended by most fire authorities.
 Photoelectric smoke alarms are usually much faster at detecting smoke from smouldering synthetic material than ionisation alarms.
 In a typical house fire, burning material smoulders and smokes for a long time (possibly a few hours) before flaring into flames.
 It's crucial to detect the fire early in the smouldering phase so you can deal with the fire or escape the house; the longer the fire goes on, the more smoke can fill the home and become an inhalation and visibility hazard.